DeepExtension-AI/DeepExtension/README.md

 ## 🌟 5.
 Key Features

-- 🤖 **Multi-Model Chat + Knowledge Base**
-  Interact with local or third-party models integrated with personal or corporate knowledge bases.
+- 🤖 **Multi-Model Chat + Knowledge Base**: Interact with local or third-party models integrated with personal or corporate knowledge bases.

-- 🔌 **Easy Integration with Third-Party Models**
-  Quickly plug in and switch between models like OpenAI, Anthropic, and more.
+- 🔌 **Easy Integration with Third-Party Models**: Quickly plug in and switch between models like OpenAI, Anthropic, and more.

-- 🚀 **Local Model Training & Deployment**
-  Train and fine-tune models locally, save results, and deploy with one click using Ollama or other tools.
+- 🚀 **Local Model Training & Deployment**: Train and fine-tune models locally, save results, and deploy with one click using Ollama or other tools.

-- 📚 **Rapid Knowledge Base Creation**
-  Import documents (PDF, DOCX, XLSX, etc.) to build structured, searchable knowledge bases.
+- 📚 **Rapid Knowledge Base Creation**: Import documents (PDF, DOCX, XLSX, etc.) to build structured, searchable knowledge bases.

-- 📊 **Model Evaluation & Comparison**
-  Benchmark different versions/models using built-in evaluation tools.
+- 📊 **Model Evaluation & Comparison**: Benchmark different versions/models using built-in evaluation tools.

-- 🗂 **Dataset Upload & Parsing**
-  Upload datasets and automatically parse them into structured formats to streamline training.
+- 🗃️ **Dataset Upload & Parsing**: Upload datasets and automatically parse them into structured formats to streamline training.
+- 📥️ **Support for image and image-text multimodal models**: Added support for online inference, local fine-tuning, and automatic evaluation of image and image-text multimodal models.
+Suitable for a variety of vision tasks such as visual question answering and comparative analysis, enabling rapid iteration and deployment.

 ## 📚 6.
 Technical Overview